bor0/gidti/manuscript/chapter5.md

 ## 5.1.
 Weekdays

-In this section we will introduce a way to represent weekdays, and then do some proofs with them.
+In this section we will introduce a way to represent weekdays and then do some proofs with them.

 We start with the following data structure, for weekdays: